oracle-livelabs/apex/apex-workflows/add-activities-connection/5-add-activities-connections.md

 3. The procedure **UPDATE_APPOINTMENT** will update the Status in the *APPOINTMENT* table record to **PAID**.

-4. In the Rendering Tree, notice that there are some Fields marked in Red.
+4. In the rendering tree, notice that there are some fields marked in Red.
 The **Update Appointment** has Parameters, highlighted in RED to show that they are required.
-Set the Parameters for the Invoke API activity by clicking on them in the Workflow Tree.
+Set the parameters for the Invoke API activity by clicking on them in the Workflow Tree.

 5. In the Left Pane, select **Update Appointment > p\_booking\_id**.
 In the Property Editor, enter/select the following: